 If you have a laptop and uploaded all of the photos to it now is the time to back those photos up on an external hard drive.
 This will create a second backup of your photos or third if you keep them on your memory cards as I suggested.
 If you only have one memory card then this double backup system will allow you to delete your memory cards to free up space.

-This will run you about $69 on Amazon.
 There are cheaper options but cheap hard drives are known for crashing and short life spans.
 A little extra money will save you in the long run.
 500 GB is more than enough for all of your photos and videos on vacation.
-If you take a lot of HD video I would consider getting the 500 GB over a smaller hard drive.
+If you take a lot of HD video I would consider getting the 500 GB or a 1TB drive for backing up photos and vide

 If you do not have a laptop